Develop5/PlaywrightDemo/README.md

         Also leveraged our waitForSelector accross all assertion steps to ensure better stability

         >>> Errors detected in the regression.
-Fix them
+Fix them Failing features with #@dev
+            Star working with the one marked as @dev

     &nbsp;